 Did you know that poetry started the idea for the Core Knowledge Sequence?
 While teaching two poems to his university class, E. D. Hirsch Jr. realized a rich knowledge made it easier for his students to read with comprehension and critically solve problems.
 Hirsch built the Core Knowledge Sequence based on this discovery. (read full article here)

-Poetry remains an important part of the Millard Core Academy classrooms as it:
+Poetry remains an important part of the Millard Core Knowledge Program classrooms as it:

 - opens opportunities for students to examine meaning, speak in public, and practice memorization.

 - teaches the beat and inflection of the English language through rhythms and sounds.

 - spans time periods, topics, and viewpoints within a few short stanzas

 - shows what is possible with English grammar and language